BRADENTON -- The first surprise upon arrival was to see Nick Bollettieri wearing a shirt.

 "A lot of people have come to me when I wasn't accepted in the past, and it vanished immediately that I didn't get in," he said.
 "This time, after writing the book, the interviews and seeing what I've tried to do and continue to try to do, it would be a disappointment.
 I don't know what else I could do: inner cities, scholarships, helping people changing their lives."

-The lobbying effort from the game's glitterati has been intense, with Roger Federer, Serena Williams, Agassi and Chris Evert writing letters to the election panel to support Bollettieri.
+This year's class was announced Monday, and the lobbying effort from the game's glitterati was intense, with Roger Federer, Serena Williams, Agassi and Chris Evert writing letters to the election panel to support Bollettieri.

 Agassi, with whom he also went through estrangement and rapprochement, is a particularly resonant figure for Bollettieri, who sees parallels with his own rocky path to maturity.
 Asked to say the first thing that came to mind about Agassi, he said, "Andre, should have kicked him out a thousand times."